Find the right paint for your project

 Flat matt finish

 Flat matt finish paint has a smoother, more velvety texture than standard matt paint.
-Flat matt gives an added richness to darker colours and, because matt surfaces don’t reflect light in the same way that shinier surfaces do, this finish tends to make colour look more consistent in changing light.
+Flat matt gives an added richness to darker colours.
+It also tends to make colour look more consistent in changing light.
+This is because matt surfaces don't reflect light in the same way that shinier surfaces do.